-The Bank does not recognize bilateral netting.
+The Bank does not recognize bilateral netting, except in the case of credit exposures to Qualified Central Counter Party (QCCP) as permitted by RBI.
 The credit equivalent amounts of derivatives that are subjected to risk weighting are calculated as per the Current Exposure Method.
 The balance outstanding and the current exposure thereof are as follows: